fkivela/HVCtl/doc/sphinx/_build/html/_sources/index.rst.txt

-Welcome to HVControl's documentation!
+Welcome to HVCtl's documentation!
 =====================================

-HVControl is a Linux controller for a Technix High Voltage Power Supply Unit (HV PSU).
+HVCtl is a Linux controller for a Technix High Voltage Power Supply Unit (HV PSU).

 .. toctree::
    :maxdepth: 2